Inflammatory Brain Disorders

 The intended audience is pediatric and adult physicians.
 Both generalists as well as specialists will find the conference valuable to their practices.
 The conference is designed for pediatricians, family physicians, psychiatrists, rheumatologists, immunologists, neurologists, and infectious disease physicians.
 Though the conference is designed for physicians, physician assistants and nurse practitioners will find the series valuable to their practices as well.

-Boy climbing a tree
+Boy climbing a tree.

 Conference Schedule